RLaumeyer/PDAL/doc/stages/writers.las.rst

 discard_high_return_numbers
   If true, discard all points with a return number greater than five, and clamp NumberOfReturns to five.
 [Default: false]

+extra_dims
+  Extra dimensions to be written as part of each point beyond those specified by the LAS point format.
+The format of the option is
+  <dimension_name>=<type>, ... where type is one of:
+      int8, int16, int32, int64, uint8, uint16, uint32, uint64, float, double
+  '_t' may be added to any of the type names as well (e.g., uint32_t)

 .. _LAS format: http://asprs.org/Committee-General/LASer-LAS-File-Format-Exchange-Activities.html